Pylons/pyramid/docs/glossary.rst

     `Web Server Gateway Interface <http://wsgi.org/>`_.
 This is a Python standard for connecting web applications to web servers, similar to the concept of Java Servlets.
+  Zope
+    `The Z Object Publishing Framework <http://zope.org>`_.
+The granddaddy of Python web frameworks.